Is Human Hibernation Even A Thing…?

 One interesting thing about speciation… Yes, I paid $10 for that word.
 Anyway, the interesting thing is that bears, squirrels, lemurs and people all hibernate in different ways.

-There’s even a controversy about whether bears really hibernate, but no one suggests waking one up unarmed.
+There’s even a controversy about whether bears really hibernate, but no one suggests waking one up long enough to ask or stir his or her appetite.

 Scientists split hairs (and worse), but the question is, if a bear can snap out of it and eat you, which it can, is the bear really hibernating?